 Duck Liver Cognac Mousse with Sesame Water Crackers

 Veuve Clicquot Brut Rose’ Champagne

 I don’t lose a minute sleep over buying the mousse at my grocer.
 It’s a delicious earthy, minerally flavored pâté and perfect counterpoint to the rose’ champagne we enjoy for holiday toasts!

 Standing Prime Rib Roast

-Did you know all prime rib is not created equal?
-The name does not guarantee it is cut from genuine prime beef and most grocery cuts are from lesser grades.
-Order your prime rib from a reputable butcher and specify genuine prime beef, because you want the most tender and well marbled beef available.
+All prime rib is not created equal.
+Order your prime rib from a reputable butcher for genuine prime beef, because you want the most tender and well marbled available.
 I don’t know how my butcher does it, but what he provides gets better each year!

 These modestly named world’s best mashed potatoes contain so much butter it’s shameful.
 The garlic infused cream turns them into the most heavenly delicious spuds imaginable.!